 Tougaloo College has gained national respect for its high academic standards and level of social responsibility.
 The College reached the ultimate demonstration of its social commitment during the turbulent years of the 1960s.
-During that period Tougaloo College was in the forefront of the Civil Rights Movement in Mississippi, serving as the safe haven for those who fought for freedom, equality and justice and the sanctuary within which the strategies were devised and implemented to end segregation and improve race relations.
-Tougaloo College’s leadership, courage in opening its campus to the Freedom Riders and other Civil Rights workers and leaders, and its bravery in supporting a movement whose time had come, helped to change the economic, political and social fabric of the state of Mississippi and the nation.
+During that period, Tougaloo College was at the forefront of the Civil Rights Movement in Mississippi, serving as a safe haven for those who fought for freedom, equality, justice, and the sanctuary within which the strategies were devised and implemented to end segregation and improve race relations.
+Tougaloo College's leadership, courage in opening its campus to the Freedom Riders and other Civil Rights workers and leaders, and its bravery in supporting a movement — helped change the state's economic, political and social fabric of Mississippi and the nation.

 Aside from its social commitment, Tougaloo College has continued to strive to create an environment of academic excellence and a campus of engaged learners.
 The administration and faculty continue to challenge students to be prepared to take advantage of opportunities available in a global economy and to become leaders who will effect change.
-The faculty have grown in quality and size, diversity has been enhanced and the physical landscape and campus infrastructure is evolving.
+The faculty has grown in quality and size, diversity has been enhanced, and the physical landscape and campus infrastructure is evolving.
 New curricula have been added.
-Partnerships and networking relationships have been established with many institutions such as Brown University, Boston College, Tufts Medical and Dental Schools, the University of Mississippi Medical Center, New York University and other international programs.
+Partnerships and networking relationships have been established with many institutions such as Brown University, Boston College, Tufts Medical and Dental Schools, the University of Mississippi Medical Center, New York University, and other international programs.

 Tougaloo College has moved forward on many different fronts.
 Its graduates are distinguished and engaged in meaningful work throughout the world.
 As the College navigates through the twenty-first century, student success remains our highest aim – ensuring that they are prepared to meet the global challenges of a changing world.

 The founders continue to light the way as each who has gone before has cut this road to last.
 In 2019, the College welcomed its fourteenth president and second female to the distinguished list of leaders who have served.